-P: Trail the batter runner no more than one-third of the way to first base and as the runner approaches second base, move across the diamond in front of the pitcher plate, close your distance, move to a primary position8-10 feet from third base.
+A. Use when in the Standard Starting Position with no one on P: move out to in front of the pitching circle and as the runner approaches second base, move to a primary position8-10 feet from third base.

-1U: Pivot inside the diamond 10 feet beyond the baseline and about 10 feet away from the foul line.
-See the batter runner touch first base.
-When the runner approaches second base, move to the farthest back corner of the right-hand batter's box.
+1U: pivot inside the diamond 10 feet beyond the baseline and about 10 feet away from the foul line.
+See the batterrunner touch first base.
+When the runner advances beyond second base, move to a point-of-the-plate holding position at home.
 Adjust to the play.

-3U: move straight into the diamond to a primary position 8- 10 feet from second base.
-When 1U rotates to the plate, 3U is responsible for all plays at $1^{st}$ and $2^{nd}$ .
+3U: move straight into the diamond to a primary position 8-10 feet from second base.
+When 1U rotates to the plate, 3U is responsible for all plays at first or second.